 Call the Plan Administrator to receive, at no cost, a detailed description of the procedures for a QMCSO.
-However, if you have a question about filing a QMCSO, call the Citi Benefits Center as instructed on "Contact information" on page 78.
+However, if you have a question about filing a QMCSO, call the Citi Benefits Center as instructed in the "Telephone and Website Directory" on page 112.
 You can file your QMCSO by mailing it to: